 The other recent addition is one of the most challenging bosses the game has ever known.
 This optional post-Plantera boss can be fought by killing a Prismatic Lacewing in the Hallow biome.
 They spawn at night between 7:30 PM and 12:00 AM.
 You will want to move as fast as possible for this fight because the Empress has an extensive array of attacks that will test your concentration.

 On top of the numerous projectiles to spot, most of her attacks do plenty of damage.
 Finally, the Empress is one of the tackiest enemies you will fight in the game, making her especially monstrous on the more formidable difficulties.

 1. Moon Lord

 The last boss is also the toughest though he is not impossible.
-His Phantasmal Deathray is easy to dodge, and killing his eyes at the same time can make the fight a lot easier.
+His Phantasmal Deathray is easy to dodge, and killing his eyes simultaneously can make the fight much easier.
 He also has difficulty dealing with fast-flying mounts.

-You will want to watch out, though, because he has a too high damage output along with increased health to match.
-He also has numerous attacks that can quickly overwhelm the player along with abilities that will prevent lifestyle.
+You will want to watch out because he has a too-high damage output and increased health to match.
+He also has numerous attacks that can quickly overwhelm the player and abilities that will prevent lifestyle.